Enhanced Feature Learning via Regularisation: Integrating Neural Networks and Kernel Methods: Neural Networks and Kernel Methods Fusion

 The proof can be found in Appendix~\ref{proof:lemma:caracterisation_f_infty}.
-This lemma indicates that the space of functions $\mathcal{F}_\infty$ is contained within the space of $1/2$-Hölder continuous functions with weak derivatives that are square integrable with respect to any probability measure.
+This lemma indicates that the space of functions $\mathcal{F}_\infty$ is contained within the space of $1/2$-Hölder continuous functions.
 Recall that on a compact, all Lipschitz functions are Hölder continuous functions, indicating that the Hölder condition is less restrictive.

 Now, we consider the relationship of $\mathcal{F}_\infty$ to other function spaces.
 Starting with the one-dimensional case, \textsc{BKerNN} reduces to kernel ridge regression with the Brownian kernel, which is also equivalent to learning with natural cubic splines \citep[for an introduction to splines, see][]{wahba}.
+Thus, in dimension one, we can compare precisely our function space (square-integrable derivative), to the function space associated with neural networks~\citep[][Theorem 1]{heeringa2024embeddings}, with rectified linear units (integrable second-derivative), and with sign activation function (integrable first-derivative).

-For multi-dimensional data, we use the Fourier decomposition of functions to bound the defining norms of function spaces, enabling us to make comparisons. \begin{lemma}[Functions Spaces Included in $\mathcal{F}_\infty$] Assume we only consider functions $f$ with support on the ball centred at $0$ with radius $R$ and norm $\|\cdot\|^*$.
-Assume $f$ has a Fourier decomposition,
+For multi-dimensional data, we use the Fourier decomposition of functions to bound the defining norms of function spaces, enabling us to make comparisons. \begin{lemma}[Functions Spaces Included in $\mathcal{F}_\infty$] We consider a function $f$ with support on the ball centred at $0$ with radius $R$ and norm $\|\cdot\|^*$ (Note that we do not assume that $f\in \mathcal{F}_\infty$).
+Assume $f$ has a Fourier transform and can be written using the inverse transform\footnote{A sufficient condition is that both $f$ and $\hat{f}$ belong to $L^1(\mathbb{R}^d)$. } as

 then, it follows that